likeabaos/python_scripts/README.md

-# python_scripts
+A collection of python scripts that I've been using.

-A collection of useful Python scripts
+Use them as they fit... but don't complain if they break anything or don't work for you.